Is My Quote Fair?

 Contractor markup is the percentage a GC adds on top of sub costs and materials to cover overhead and profit.

-How much should a HVAC contractor charge in Indiana?
+How much does a HVAC contractor typically charge in Indiana?

 There's no single right answer — HVAC pricing in Indiana varies by zip code, scope, materials, and the contractor's overhead.
 A typical job in Indiana looks like a like-for-like replacement of a 3-ton split system with new line set and thermostat; totals move most with tonnage, SEER rating, ductwork condition, and whether electrical or gas line work is bundled.
-What matters is whether your specific quote lines up with what local contractors are charging for comparable work.
-MarkupAlert compares every line item in your quote against regional pricing data for your Indiana zip code and flags anything that looks inflated, so you walk into the negotiation with numbers — not a hunch.
+Is My Quote Fair? compares every line item in your quote against typical regional pricing data for your Indiana zip code and surfaces lines that appear above the typical range — so you can ask better questions and pair the comparison with quotes from at least one other licensed local contractor.
+Informational only — not professional construction or appraisal advice.